ARTICLE I: NAME AND PURPOSE

 The name of the organization shall be Force Soccer Club, “FSC”.
 It shall be a nonprofit organization incorporated under the laws of the State of Michigan.

-The Force Soccer Club is about challenging young athletes to a higher level of competition through the development of player skills, tactics, teamwork, sportsmanship and love of the game.
+FSC is about challenging young athletes to a higher level of competition through the development of player skills, tactics, teamwork, sportsmanship and love of the game.
 FSC shall be operated exclusively for charitable and educational purposes under Section 501(c)(3) of the Internal Revenue Code of 1986, or the corresponding section of any future federal tax code.

 1.3: General Structure